 Cold brew is the ultimate warm weather beverage that will both wake you up and cool you down.
-With even Starbucks jumping on this trend, releasing Nitro Cold Brew in more than 500 of its stores across the country this summer, there are plenty of delicious pre-made options you can buy, but cold brew is actually insanely easy to make (and way cheaper) when you DIY at home.
+There are plenty of delicious premade options you can buy, but cold brew is actually insanely easy to make (and way cheaper) when you DIY at home.

 So, What Exactly Is Cold Brew?